Converting HTML to WordPress (Step-by-Step)

 In addition, you are able to filter out redundant things like the site title as that’s often displayed by WordPress themes by default.
 If your titles reside inside the content, you can also tell the importer to delete them so they are not included twice.

-What’s important is that you decide whether to import your old content like posts or pages.
+What’s important is that you decide whether to import your old content as posts or pages.
 The rest is rather self-explanatory and lets you configure WordPress settings for new pages.

 Custom Fields